cwinland/cwinland/README.md

 ### Hi there 👋

 I'm a 25+ years software developer and consultant.
-About half of that time is with @microsoft.
+About half of that time is with [Microsoft](https://github.com/microsoft).

 Solving problems and challenges with code is my passion.
 Before now, I never published any work, so please keep a look out for new and exciting things.